Our Services

 Helpful Resources

-Most sore throats are viral and improve in about a week with home care like fluids, salt water gargles, OTC pain relievers, humidified air, and voice rest; antibiotics are only needed for confirmed strep or other bacterial causes, and there are several factors to consider, so see below for step by step relief and decision points.
+Most sore throats are viral and resolve within about a week using home care: fluids, salt water gargles, OTC pain relievers, humidified air, and voice rest.
+Antibiotics are only needed for confirmed strep or bacterial causes.

-Seek urgent care for trouble breathing, drooling, severe neck swelling, a muffled voice, inability to open the mouth, high fever with weakness, dehydration, or a stiff neck; see a clinician for fever over 101°F, severe swallowing pain, white patches or a rash, swollen neck nodes, or symptoms lasting more than 7 to 10 days.
-Children can worsen faster, so get help sooner if they refuse fluids or have breathing difficulty, and review the full guidance below before deciding next steps.
+Seek urgent care for trouble breathing, drooling, severe neck swelling, muffled voice, inability to open the mouth, high fever with weakness, dehydration, or a stiff neck.
+See a clinician for fever over 101°F, severe swallowing pain, white patches, rash, swollen neck nodes, or symptoms lasting more than 7–10 days.
+Children can worsen quickly—get help sooner if they refuse fluids or struggle to breathe.

 A sore throat is one of the most common health complaints.
 Nearly everyone experiences it at some point, whether from a cold, allergies, dry air, or a bacterial infection like strep throat.
 The good news is that most sore throats are mild and go away on their own within a few days.